Sega Superstars Tennis

 Sega Superstars Tennis is a sports video game developed by Sumo Digital and published by Sega.
 It is the second title in the Sega All-Stars series, preceded by Sega Superstars (2004), and crosses over characters, locations, and soundtracks from several Sega franchises, including Sonic the Hedgehog, Space Channel 5, and Super Monkey Ball.
+It is the first and only Sega-themed tennis game to represent multiple franchises, and is the first game to feature Alex Kidd (Sega's former mascot) since the release of Alex Kidd in Shinobi World (1990).